 Tires also go through heat cycles that can change the grip of the tire.
 In general, a tire will get harder after each heat cycle.
 Experienced drivers take care of their tires and don't allow them to build up too much heat.
 A more evenly heated tire will go through less heat cycles and will have optimum grip for a longer period of time.

 All but four races in the 2008 NASCAR Sprint Cup racing season take place on oval tracks.
 Because of the high banking on several of the tracks, stock cars and trucks in NASCAR's three series can reach speeds approaching and in some cases, above 200 mph (321.9 km/h).
 Centrifugal force allows the cars to reach the high speeds, but as you can imagine, the tires wear out very quickly.
 Tire wear is good and bad at the same time.
 NASCAR teams don't like tire wear because the cars are slower on worn tires; however, proper tire wear is crucial to tire safety.
 If a tire does not wear properly, the rubber can vulcanize or cure.
 Racing tires are not completely cured when they come from the manufacturer.
 Because of the excessive heat generated by high speeds and significant g-forces, engineers leave part of the curing process to happen during the tire's use.
 Tire engineers understand the heat will change the composition of the rubber so they plan for the on-track vulcanization process.
 This is why it's important to acquire accurate data during tire testing.

-For more information about tires, NASCAR and other related topics, follow the links on the next page.
+For more information about tires, NASCAR and other related topics, follow the links below.

 Related HowStuffWorks Articles

 More Great Links